Virus-hit Paris bookshop Shakespeare & Co appeals for help

-PARIS (AP) — Shakespeare and Company, the iconic Paris bookstore that published James Joyce’s “Ulysses” in 1922, is appealing to readers for support after pandemic-linked losses and France’s spring lockdown have put the future of the iconic Left Bank institution in doubt.
+PARIS (AP) — Shakespeare and Company, the iconic Paris bookstore that published James Joyce’s “Ulysses” in 1922, is appealing to readers for support after pandemic-linked losses and France’s spring coronavirus lockdown put the future of the Left Bank institution in doubt.

-Since then, Whitman says she has been “overwhelmed” by the offers of help Shakespeare and Company has received.
-There have been a record-breaking 5,000 online orders in one week, compared with around 100 in a normal week — representing a 50-fold increase.
+Since sending the email appeal, Whitman says she has been “overwhelmed” by the offers of help Shakespeare and Company has received.
+There have been a record 5,000 online orders in one week, compared with around 100 in a normal week — representing a 50-fold increase.

 Support has come from all walks of life: from lowly students to former French President Francois Hollande, who dropped by the bookshop overlooking Notre Dame Cathedral before the lockdown in response to the appeal.